 All You Need to Know About Cenote Oxman, Mexico

-Cenote Oxman is visited by tourists for its natural beauty and crystal clear water – this is something you would expect from the cenotes you visit in Mexico.
-But Oxman is different from all the others because it is located within a hacienda property known as Hacienda San Lorenzo Oxman.
+Cenote Oxman is visited by tourists for its beauty and crystal clear water – this is something you would expect from most cenotes you visit in Mexico.
+But Oxman Cenote is different from all the others because it is located within a hacienda property known as Hacienda San Lorenzo Oxman.

-This is a perfect alternative to tourists who want to avoid the crowds.
-Most tourists will go to the same cenotes, but with over 6,000 cenotes in Mexico, you are sure to find hidden gems like Cenote Oxman, and just a short drive away from Valladolid, Mexico.
+Visiting Cenote Oxman is the perfect alternative for tourists who want to avoid the crowds.
+Most tourists will go to the same cenotes, but with over 6,000 cenotes in Mexico, you are sure to find hidden gems like Cenote Oxman.

-To get to the cenote, you must make your way through a cave entrance.
-There is a winding staircase that will provide a safe way to get down a rocky ledge and have access to the water.
+To get to the Oxman cenote, make your way through the cave entrance.
+You’ll find a winding staircase that provides a safe way to get down to a rocky ledge and have access to the natural freshwater pool.
+This cenote is in fact completely underground.

-There is also a swinging rope that enables the bravest ones to swing off a platform and jump into the water.
-For thrill-seekers, this method of jumping into the water will surely catch your eye.
-You can go back to the swing as many times as you like, but that would depend on how many people are there.
-When the cenote gets crowded, there might be a long queue to try the swing.
+You can go back to the rope swing as many times as you like, but that would depend on how many people are there.
+When the cenote gets crowded, there might be a long queue to try the rope swing.
 When we visited, we were around 10 people total, so it was pretty quiet and relaxed.

-The cenote is a collapsed limestone cave with sunlight rays peeking from the holes above the cave ceiling.
-There are also roots from the ancient trees that crawl through the walls of the cave.
-It adds to that mysterious feel to the cenote, while also making it look even more stunningly beautiful.
+Oxman cenote is a collapsed limestone cave with an open roof and sunlight rays peeking from it.
+There are also ancient tree roots that crawl through the walls of the cave.
+It adds to the mysterious feel of the cenote, while also making it look even more stunningly beautiful.

 Facilities Available at Cenote Oxman near Valladolid

-Despite being relatively a hidden cenote, there is actually an impressive array of facilities available at Cenote Oxman.
-Overall, the cenote is well-kept, along with the hacienda grounds.
+Despite being relatively a hidden cenote, there is actually an impressive array of facilities available at Cenote Oxman in Valladolid.
+Overall, the cenote is well-kept, along with the Hacienda San Lorenzo Oxman grounds.

-There are no locker rentals available to store your belongings in, but there are changing rooms and clean washrooms that you can use.
+▶ At Hacienda San Lorenzo Oxman there are no locker rentals available to store your belongings, but there are changing rooms, showers, and clean washrooms that you can use.

-There is a swimming pool outside of the cenote, which provides another spot to relax in on the afternoon.
+▶ At Hacienda San Lorenzo Oxman you’ll find a swimming pool as well, which provides another spot to relax in on the afternoon.
 There is a restaurant and a bar nearby, too.
 In fact, the entry ticket to the cenote can include credit for food and drink and use of the pool.
 The swimming pool area has several lounge chairs, plastic chairs, and tables with umbrellas.

-The food is nothing out of this world but totally edible, and it’s a great spot to relax for lunch or drinks.
+▶ The food at Hacienda San Lorenzo Oxman is nothing out of this world but totally edible, and it’s a great spot to relax for lunch or drinks.

 How much does it cost?